 Before Getting Started

 Within the ASND, the proposed demolition, partial demolition (such as removal of architectural details for siding installation and other features such as porches), and new construction requires the review and approval of the LHB before work begins and any other City approvals are issued.
-Assisting the LHB is a five member neighborhood committee comprised of three LHB members, a district property owner, and a district resident.

 The best way to determine if the work you're contemplating in the ASND requires LHB review is to contact the staff.
 The LHB and its staff are always available to assist you with any questions regarding design and process in the district.